cs-fullstack-master/django-mini-project3/README.md

 * For each entry displayed in any View, offer an option to edit or delete the entry in the form of hyperlink or button

-* Ask for a confirmation prior to deleting an entry and an ability for the User to abort/cancel the request and return to home page if they so choose.
+* Ask for a confirmation prior to deleting an entry and an ability for the User to abort/cancel the request and return to home page if they so choose (multiple ways to do this but you should consider this https://www.w3schools.com/jsref/met_win_confirm.asp )

 ================================================================